JonathanTripp/fsharp_fable_svg_test/README.md

 ## Where to go from here

 Check more [Fable samples](https://github.com/fable-compiler/samples-browser), use another template like `Fable.Template.Elmish.React` or `SAFE.Template`, and check the [awesome-fable](https://github.com/kunjee17/awesome-fable#-awesome-fable) for a curated list of resources provided by the community.

+## Actually

+* Either: dotnet new -i Fable.Template::*
+Or:     dotnet new -i Fable.Template

+* Either: dotnet new fable -n FableApp -lang F#
+Or:     dotnet new fable -lang F#

+* npm install (this does 'dotnet restore' as postinstall step)
+* cd tools
+* dotnet fable npm-start